 Through trial and error, many designers understand why a website design questionnaire is a must-have.
 But googling “questionnaire template” gives way too wordy explanations.

 Most guides boil down to asking as many questions as possible.
-The main problem here is that it is too dull, and clients will close these questionnaires.
-Therefore, I would like to clarify how to create a universal and straightforward website design questionnaire that will help web designers collect only relevant information from their clients.
+But the problem is that such a format is too dull, and clients may close these questionnaires.
+Therefore, I want to clarify how to create a universal and straightforward website design questionnaire to help web designers collect only relevant information from their clients.

 - What Is a Web Design Questionnaire?